 Whether your EBM curriculum includes a formal class setting or adopts an opportunistic integrated philosophy, commitment to dissemination of EBM is critical to sustainable HDA writing programs.
 Research indicates that integration of EBM curriculum with practical applications such as grand rounds, journal club and scholarly activities like HDAs reinforces dissemination of EBM concepts.
-To support this commitment to EBM curriculum, FPIN provides learning modules through the FPIN Institute as well as in-person workshops (link the workshop page to the word "workshops").
+To support this commitment to EBM curriculum, FPIN provides learning modules through the FPIN Institute as well as in-person workshops.

 5. Protect Your Time: